![]() |

 Operating Cash flow lags behind net profit substantially

-Quality of earnings may be suspect or expense for working capital have been too high
+Quality of earnings may be suspect or expense for working capital

 Change in accounting principle, estimate or classification